NazarTymiv/nextjs-discord-clone/README.md

 ### Features

 - **Text Communication**: Chat with other users in real-time.
-Supports private messages and group chats, with options for markdown formatting and emoji reactions.
+Supports private messages and group chats, with emoji reactions.

 - **Voice Communication**: Engage in voice calls with individuals or groups.
 High-quality audio with low latency ensures a smooth communication experience.